cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 </configuration>
 ```

-The above configuration will produce the following log output (just bear in mind that the actual output is a single line, but it's been formatted for better visualization):
+The above configuration will produce the following log output (just bear in mind that the actual output is a single line, but it's been formatted below for better visualization):

 ```json
 {